 Shohei Ohtani's $700 Million Deal: The Most Interesting Contract Structure in Sports History

-Ohtani signed a 10-year $700 million deal with the Dodgers.
-The largest contract in sports history.
+Ohtani signed a 10-year $700 million deal with the Dodgers — the largest contract in sports history.
 But 97% of it is deferred.
 He collects $68 million a year starting in 2034.
 That structure changes everything about how you evaluate it.

-Present ValueWith deferral and standard discount rate the present value is closer to $460 million.
+Present ValueWith deferral and a standard discount rate the present value is closer to $460 million.
 Still massive.
 Not $700 million.

-Dodgers BenefitThey get the best player in baseball at a present value discount and free up cash flow during the contract years to sign other players.
+Dodgers BenefitThey get the best player in baseball at a present value discount and free up cash flow during contract years to sign other players.
 Structurally brilliant.

 Verdict